465 related texts · 4 related myths · Page 2 of 10

 Sounds… intense.
 That’s what Noah faced.
-But what happened after the floodwaters receded?
-You might think it was all sunshine and rainbows, but the story, as the Legends of the Jew...
+But what happened after the floodwaters receded? it first appears it was all sunshine and rainbows, but the story, as the Legends of the Je...

 It wasn't exactly smooth sailing.
-According to Ginzberg's retelling in Legends of the Jews, things got a bit…complicated.
+The Ginzberg's says retelling in Legends of the Jews, things got a bit…complicated.
 Ham, you see, was not thrilled about his father's curse.
-S...
+So he...

-We all know the story: the animals, the flood, the rainbow.
+The familiar story is this: the animals, the flood, the rainbow.
 But what about the after the flood?
 What was Noah thinking, feeling?
 Did he get everything.
-Well, according to some fasc...
+Well, according to some...

-We often hear about Shem, Ham, and Japheth, but what were their lives really like after they stepped off the ark?
+The familiar telling remembers Shem, Ham, and Japheth, but what were their lives really like after they stepped off the ark?
 The blessing Noah bestowed upon them speaks volumes.
-It hints at a...
+It...

-We all know the story of Noah, the ark, and the animals.
+The familiar story centers on Noah, the ark, and the animals.
 But what happened after the waters receded?
 Did life just magically reset?
-Well, according to the Legends of the Jews, comp...
+Well, according to the Legends of the Jews,...

 It's a city that resonates through millennia, a place where, according to legend, the very ground remembers the most important moments in our shared past.
 Think about Abraham, read...